Jeffrey Epstein’s Private Island, Dubbed ‘Pedophile Island,’ Has Reportedly Become A Tourist Attraction

 The island of Little St. James was identified in court documents as a place where sex rings with underage girls took place.
 The island has been a focus of stories about Epstein and, this week, became a destination for a group of FBI agents who swarmed the island in a raid that ended with them seizing several large items.

 Other reports claim that the island may have been part of a blackmail scheme run by Epstein.
 Court documents showed claims that Epstein had the entire island wired for video and collected footage of people who traveled there for his parties as part of an “insurance policy,” Hot Air reported.
-As The Inquisitr had reported, a woman accusing Epstein of recruiting her into sexual slavery said that she was instructed to have sex with a number of powerful men, including American politicians and world leaders.
+Per The Inquisitr, a woman accusing Epstein of recruiting her into sexual slavery said that she was instructed to have sex with a number of powerful men, including American politicians and world leaders.

 "Ghislaine Maxwell also said the island had been completely wired for video; the friend thought that she and Epstein were videotaping everyone on the island as an insurance policy, as blackmail." https://t.co/6VK1vRcZlW